fygar256/lgbt/README.md

 This is the Literal General Brainfuck Transpiler lgbt.py, which converts Brainfuck to various languages.

+If there is a misunderstanding, it is no good so I explain that I am normal in sexuality.

 I think this can translate to almost any language that has a while.

 You can add line breaks by adding \n after the command you want to map.